-One of the most powerful attributes of essential oils like pure lavender essential oil, Roman chamomile oil and rosehip oil is that they contain powerful esters with constituents within them that promote relaxation is that they are wonderful for relaxation, easing anxiety and depression, and enhancing sleep.
-A couple of more relaxing essential oils to consider are vetiver and a specialty oil called copaiba which is is similar to black pepper.
+One of the most powerful attributes of essential oils like pure lavender essential oil, Roman chamomile oil, and rosehip oil, is that they contain powerful esters with constituents in them.
+They are wonderful for relaxation, easing anxiety and depression, and enhancing sleep.
+A couple of more relaxing essential oils to consider are vetiver and a specialty oil called copaiba, which is is similar to black pepper.
 It’s okay to experiment.

 Some of you might be wondering why a pharmacist is recommending essential oils to help sleep when we have many excellent sleeping pills from the pharmacy.
-I’m just a pharmacist who loves natural remedies, and it’s okay to combine essential oils via diffuser, even if you take medication.
+I’m just a pharmacist who loves natural remedies!
+It’s okay to combine essential oils via a diffuser, even if you take medication.

-So there isn’t as much perceived benefit with essential oils, plus they come from plants!
-Again, there are a subset of people (perhaps you even know someone like this) who do not think that plant-based medicine is worth a hoot.
-But for eons and centuries, it’s all we used on Earth, there was no such thing as a prescription drug in the prior century.
-Those are all man-made, and I spent 22 years dispensing them as part of my career.
-The irony is that many, many drugs are derived from plants, and in the laboratory, they have a component added or deleted from their original molecular structure, and after that’s completed, a prescription is born.
-So is a patent.
+So there isn’t as much perceived benefit with essential oils; they come from plants!
+Again, a subset of people (perhaps you even know someone like this) do not think that plant-based medicine is worth a hoot.
+But for eons and centuries, it’s all we used on Earth; there was no such thing as a prescription drug in the prior century.
+Prescription drugs are all man-made, and I spent 22 years dispensing them as part of my career.
+The irony is that many, many drugs are derived from plants, and in the laboratory, they have a component added or deleted from their original molecular structure.
+After that’s completed, a prescription is born, and so is a patent.

 I’ve been on an interesting journey to say the least.
-Take a look at the plants that can be distilled to garner an essential oil.
-There are many others, this is just to get you to realize that some of your favorite spices (for example cinnamon, peppermint or vanilla) and favorite flowers (jasmin or lavender) were actually stronge medicine before this pharmacies were created!
+Take a look at the plants in the graphic below that can be distilled to garner an essential oil.
+There are many others, this is just to get you to realize that some of your favorite spices (for example, cinnamon, peppermint or vanilla) and favorite flowers (jasmine or lavender) were actually strong medicine long before pharmacies were created!

 With essential oils, doctors have discovered a dependable, effective way to: